Lamiaceae: Mint Family — Mints, Hedge-nettles & Horehound

 Notes:

-This is similar in general appearance to the far more common Woodmint (Stachys bullata) but with stems that tend to be less erect and much paler whitish to pale pink flowers.
+This is similar in general appearance to the far more common Woodmint (Stachys bullata, see below).
+However, the stems that tend to be less erect, and it has much paler flowers, whitish to pale pink, with hairy calices.
 Flowers are in whorls of 3–6.
 Leaves are generally oblong with silky hairs, a wedge-shaped base and a rounded tip.
+Photo #2 by CJH.

 Woodmint / California Hedge-nettle – Stachys bullata